 - (49) After the assault was complete and the patrols were conducting SSE (sensitive site exploitation, being a process post-assault where a detailed and thorough search of the site is performed in order to gather intelligence) the Applicant carried an Afghan male with a prosthetic leg (Afghan Male 2) outside the compound and threw him on the ground.
 The Applicant then shot Afghan Male 2 approximately 10-15 times with a F89 LSW.
-A F89 LSW is a light machine gun. - (50) Afghan Male 2 was a "PUC" (person under control) who posed no imminent threat, particularly given that Afghan Male 2 was physically impaired and the Applicant was able to carry him outside of the compound and throw him to the ground. - (51) In the circumstances, by his conduct with respect to Afghan Male 2, the Applicant breached Common Article 3 in that his conduct constituted murder. - (a) [deleted] - (b) [deleted] - (52) In the circumstances, the Applicant's conduct with respect to Afghan Male 2 constituted murder.
+A F89 LSW is a light machine gun. - (50) Afghan Male 2 was a "PUC" (person under control) who posed no imminent threat, particularly given that Afghan Male 2 was physically impaired and the Applicant was able to carry him outside of the compound and throw him to the ground. - (51) In the circumstances, by his conduct with respect to Afghan Male 2, the Applicant breached Common Article 3 in that his conduct constituted murder.÷ - (a) Articles 3 and 13 of the Third Geneva Convention; or - (b) Alternatively, Article 3 of the Fourth Geneva Convention. - (52) In the circumstances, the Applicant's conduct with respect to Afghan Male 2 constituted murder.